The premise

 End-of-lesson check

-What is the core idea behind "AI in Young Children's Apps: Vetting Carefully"?
+What is the main idea of "AI in Young Children's Apps: Vetting Carefully"?

 - Apps for young kids increasingly use AI.
 Vetting them carefully matters more than for adult AI use.

-Which term best describes a foundational idea in "AI in Young Children's Apps: Vetting Carefully"?
+Which concept is most central to "AI in Young Children's Apps: Vetting Carefully"?

 - app vetting